JFWooten4/JFWooten4/README.md

 We're setting the stage for independent money managers to rise and thrive in a decentralized system.
 It's about providing opportunities based on merit, talent, and hard work, not just institutional backing.

 ### Empowerment Through Decentralization 🌐
-The decentralized nature of our system offers more personalized, efficient, and transparent asset management services without the traditional costs and limitations.
+The decentralized nature of our system offers more personalized, efficient, and transparent asset management services without traditional costs and limitations.
 No more must you trust PDF broker statements.

 ---